 The documents identified defendants, including the Oregon-based First Assembly of God of Albany, General Counsel of the Assemblies of God, and the Assemblies of God Oregon District.
 In 2017, an Oregon trial judge ruled against a legal motion to dismiss submitted by the Assemblies of God leadership, allowing the case to move forward.

 Charges Involving Assemblies of God

-According to a probable cause affidavit, Schechterly admitted to inappropriate behavior with a twelve-year-old child with special needs.
+According to a probable cause affidavit, Schechterly admitted to undesired sexual behavior with a twelve-year-old child with special needs.
 The judge stated he touched the boy’s genitals in 2015 in his home while watching television.